 The reporting entity reflected in these financial statements is comprised of SmartCraft ASA and the consolidated subsidiaries that make up the SmartCraft Group.
-The parent company SmartCraft ASA is a Norwegian entity and headquarters is located at Borgundfjordvegen 80, 6017 Ålesund, Norway.
+The parent company SmartCraft ASA is a Norwegian entity and headquarters is located at Hvervenmoveien 45, 3511 Hønefoss, Norway.
 The Group operates with offices in Norway, Sweden and Finland.

 SmartCraft ASA is a software company with a portfolio of related software brands.
-Currently, Bygglet, Cordel, Congrid, EL-VIS, HomeRun and Kvalitetskontroll are all brands in the Group's portfolio.
+Currently, Bygglet, Cordel, Congrid, EL-VIS, HomeRun, Kvalitetskontroll, El-verdi and ELinn are all brands in the Group's portfolio.
 The Group operates in the Nordic region and provides SaaS and subscription software solutions for construction- and craftsmen companies, with market leading positions in the Nordics.